sctowne1/Spike/README.md

 # Spike Image Processing

- **When you run this program, it will automatically update your pip command and install the following packages:**
+ **To you run this program, you will need to install the following packages:**
    - PIL,
    - scikit-image,
    - scipy,